qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 * a **Toolbar**: the whole bar or some of its icons
 * or any **widget** from any dialog in QGIS: label, button, combobox...

+With |select| :sup:`Switch to catching widgets in main application`, you can click on an item in QGIS interface that you want to be hidden and QGIS automatically unchecks the corresponding entry in the Customization dialog.
+You can also use the :guilabel:`Search` box to find items by their name or label.

 In addition to showing or hiding existing interface elements, you can also create user-defined toolbars and menus.
-To do so, select the :guilabel:`Menus` or :guilabel:`Toolbars` item in the customization tree and click the |add| :sup:`Add a user defined menu or toolbar` button.
+To do so, follow these steps:

+#.
+Select the :guilabel:`Menus` or :guilabel:`Toolbars` item in the customization tree.
+#.
+Click the |add| :sup:`Add a user defined menu or toolbar` button.
+   Alternatively, right-click the :guilabel:`Menus` or :guilabel:`Toolbars` item and select
+   |add| :sup:`Add user item`.
+#.
 To populate it with actions, open the action panel by clicking the
    |listActions| button, search for the desired actions and drag and drop them onto
    the user-defined menu or toolbar in the customization tree.
-Items within user-defined toolbars and menus can be reordered using drag and drop.
+#.
 To remove a user-defined toolbar or menu, select it and click the |deleteSelected|
+   :sup:`Delete selected items` button, or right-click it and select
-:sup:`Delete selected item` button.
+   |deleteSelected| :sup:`Delete user item` from the context menu.

-With |select| :sup:`Switch to catching widgets in main application`, you can click on an item in QGIS interface that you want to be hidden and QGIS automatically unchecks the corresponding entry in the Customization dialog.
-You can also use the :guilabel:`Search` box to find items by their name or label.

-Once you setup your configuration, click :guilabel:`Apply` or :guilabel:`OK` to validate your changes.
+Once you set up your configuration, click :guilabel:`Apply` or :guilabel:`OK` to validate your changes.
 This configuration becomes the one used by default by QGIS at the next startup.
+Use the :guilabel:`Reset` button to revert any changes made in the dialog since the last saved or applied configuration.

-The modifications can also be saved in a ``.xml`` file using |fileSave|
+The modifications can also be saved in a :file:`.xml` file using |fileSave|
 :sup:`Save To File` button.
 This is a handy way to share a common QGIS interface among multiple users.
-Just click on |fileOpen| :sup:`Load from File` from the destination computer in order to import the ``.xml`` file.
+Just click on |fileOpen| :sup:`Load from File` from the destination computer in order to import the :file:`.xml` file.
 You can also run :ref:`command line tools <custom_commandline>` and save various setups for different use cases as well.